MicrosoftDocs/memdocs/sccm/protect/understand/backup-and-recovery.md

 When the AfterBackup.bat file is not present, the backup task skips it without effect on the backup operation.
 To verify that the site backup task successfully ran the AfterBackup.bat file, see the **Component Status** node in the **Monitoring** workspace and review the status messages for SMS_SITE_BACKUP.
 When the task successfully started the AfterBackup.bat command file, you see message ID 5040.

 > [!TIP]
 >  To create the AfterBackup.bat file to archive your site server backup files, you must use a copy command tool, like [Robocopy](http://go.microsoft.com/fwlink/p/?LinkId=228408), in the batch file.
-For example, you could create the AfterBackup.bat file, and on the first line, you could add something similar to: `Robocopy E:\ConfigMgr_Backup \\ServerName\ShareName\ConfigMgr_Backup /MIR`
+For example, you could create the AfterBackup.bat file, and on the first line, you could add something like: `Robocopy E:\ConfigMgr_Backup \\ServerName\ShareName\ConfigMgr_Backup /MIR`

  Although the intended use of the AfterBackup.bat is to archive backup snapshots, you can create an AfterBackup.bat file to perform additional tasks at the end of every backup operation.